gsi-ee/go4/Go4Example1Step/Readme.txt

 output event TXXXEvent.
 Two subevents (crate 1,2) are processed.
 Then the histograms are filled, the 2d one with polygon conditions.

-A Parameter class TXXXParam
-In this class one can store parameters, and use them in all steps.
-Parameters can be modified from GUI.
 Parameter class TXXXControl
 This class has one member "fill" which is checked in TXXXProc->Event to fill histograms or not.
 The macro setfill.C(n), n=0,1 can be used in the GUI to switch the filling on or off.
-It creates macro histofill.C() which is actually used to set filling on or off (in TXXXProc).
+It creates macro histofill.C() which is actually used to set filling on or off (when creating TXXXProc).
 You can modify histofill.C by editor.

 Autosave file mechanism.
 By default autosave is enabled in batch mode, disabled in GUI mode,